marek-chadim/marek-chadim/README.md

 # Hi there👋
-My name is Marek and I’m an MSc in Economics student at SSE.
+My name is Marek.
+I’m currently pursuing an MSc in Economics.
 Learning is my favorite thing!

 ### Interests 📚
 - 📈 Mastering Metrics